uniVocity/univocity-api/README.md

 				.to("some_field", "another_field")
 				.readingWith("trim", "toLowerCase");

-		//Creates a function that will execute calls to `yourAccountService` for some account number
+		//Creates a function that will execute calls to `yourAccountService` for some
-		//The engine scope caches the result for each given account and reuses it while a mapping cycle is active.
+		//account number.
+The engine scope caches the result for each given account
+		//and reuses it while a mapping cycle is active.
 		engine.addFunction(EngineScope.CYCLE, "getAccountBalance", new FunctionCall<BigDecimal, String>() {
             @Override
             public BigDecimal execute(String accountNumber) {